google-deepmind/mujoco/doc/XMLreference.rst

 :el-prefix:`default/` **site** (?)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| This element sets the attributes of the dummy :ref:`site <site>` element of the defaults class.
+| This element sets the attributes of the dummy :ref:`site <body-site>` element of the defaults class.
 | All site attributes are available here except: name, class.

 .. _default-camera: